berkeley-cdss/course-site-quarto/README.md

    - You can leave the preview running as you make changes to the source files; saving changes to the source files will generally (with a few exceptions, such as .ejs files) will be reflected live in your browser.

-   - You can also run `quarto render` to create the html (in the `_site` directory) without automatically displaying it.
+   - You can also run `quarto render` to create the HTML (in the `_site` directory) without automatically displaying it.
 Or `quarto render file.qmd` to just render a single file.
       - Note that you shouldn't commit the files in `_site` to your repository as they will be frequently regenerated and having them in the repository can complicate matters.

 6. Update your repository with the changes to your source files.